Satharus/Satharus/README.md

 # Hello! 👋

 I am Ahmed Elmayyah (AKA Satharus in some places), I graduated from the Faculty of Computer and Information Sciences, Computer Systems Department, Ain Shams University in July 2021.
 I’m a cybersecurity enthusiast and researcher, tinkerer, and a strong supporter of free/libre software and decentralisation.
-I am currently working as a DFIR Engineer at [Cyber Castle](https://www.cybercastle.io/).
+I am currently working as a Sr. DFIR Engineer at [Cyber Castle](https://www.cybercastle.io/).
 Sometimes I do purple-teaming too.
 I am also an [eCRE](https://www.elearnsecurity.com/certification/ecre/).

 I like cycling, progressive rock, videogames([add me on Steam](https://steamcommunity.com/id/Satharus/)), electronics and hardware, and computers.
 Currently, I am living in Cairo, Egypt.